 Amazon is a company that has been an inspiration for many others while also having witnessed its own fair share of bumps in the road along the way.
 It is, thus, the perfect case study for your understanding.

 Now we come to the fun part.
-We will teach you just what you need to do to conduct the analysis.
-We will back that up by discussing the example of Amazon every step of the way.
+We will teach you just what you need to do to conduct the analysis, illustrated by discussing the example of Amazon every step of the way.

 If you will recall, the first element of the internal analysis that affects where you stand in the market is the strengths you possess.